Stochastic kinetics reveal imperative role of anisotropic interfacial tension to determine morphology and evolution of

-To conclude, we study the spatiotemporal correlation and the role of spatial long range interaction between the first passage time of two consecutive events.
-Fig.(\ref{fig:pdfNI}) displays normalized histograms for different $\kappa$, that should be compared with $I\rightarrow N$ scenario displayed in fig.(\ref{fig:pdfIN}).
-As found, the probability distribution is sharply peaked within a small time domain for $\kappa=-1$, that spans to two orders in magnitude in time with significant broadening of the distribution as $\kappa$ is increased.
-The first and second nucleation event are always correlated, which is manifest by the long range elastic interaction of the nematic superheated medium.
-One of the surprising findings is the bimodality exhibited by the distribution at $\kappa=1$.
-As amplified in the inset to panel(C), the second peak in subsequent time are also correlated.
-The reason for bimodality can be physically understood as the limit, where fluctuation induced melting becomes less than the critical droplet size.
-Thus the first peak in the histogram in panel(C) results due to the initial formation of subcritical droplets that disappear in time.
-However, supercritical droplets nucleate at late time, as displayed in the upper inset, with two consecutive events spatially separated but temporally correlated, that are marked as `$1$' and `$2$'.
-This should be compared with the inset of fig.[\ref{fig:pdfIN}(C)], where albeit events `$1$' and `$2$' are spatially proximate, but the events are temporally independent.
-Due to higher surface energy for $\kappa\gg0$, a single droplet nucleates and the nucleation events in panel(D) are monomodal, nonetheless correlated with a much wider temporal distribution extending over more than two decades compared to the weak anchoring studies in panel(A-C).
+To examine the role of spatial long-ranged interactions in the first passage times of consecutive events, we study the spatiotemporal correlation between the events.
+Fig.(\ref{fig:pdfNI}) sketches the normalized histograms for different $\kappa$.
+The distribution is sharply peaked within a small temporal domain for $\kappa=-1$, and the span of the distribution increases by two orders of magnitude with significant broadening as $\kappa$ is increased.
+The first and second events are always correlated due to the long range elastic interaction in the nematic film.
+The bimodality exhibited by the distributions for $\kappa=1$ is surprising.
+As seen in the amplified plot in the inset of panel (C), the second peaks are also correlated.
+The reason for bimodality can be physically understood as the limit in which the size of the regions of fluctuation induced melting becomes less than the critical droplet size.
+Thus the first peak in the histogram in panel (C) results from the initial formation of subcritical droplets that disappear in time.
+However, supercritical droplets nucleate at a later stage displayed in the upper inset, with two consecutive events marked as `$1$' and `$2$' that are spatially distant but temporally correlated.
+This should be compared with the inset of fig.[\ref{fig:pdfIN}(C)], where although events `$1$' and `$2$' are spatially proximate, they are temporally independent.
+Due to higher surface energy for $\kappa\gg0$, a single droplet nucleates and the events in panel (D) are monomodal, but still correlated with a much wider temporal distribution compared to that in the weak anchoring limit, shown in panel (A-C).